Vaali/Vinayprivate/README.md

 # Steps

 - Unique Songs: Get unique songs from the list of songs from discogs database.
 Run the program getsongslist.py .
 It expects the data directory from discogs.
 Set IsCrawlingYoutube to 0 in config file.
 - Crawl Youtube: Use the songslist from previous step to crawl youtube to match videos with songs.
-Run getvideosfinal.py . set IsCrawlingYoutube to 1 .
+Run python launchartistscrawling.py.
 And set IsYoutudeApi based on requirement.
 - Generatexmls: Used to generate xmls .
 Run generatexmls_discogs.py .